 Further, Hennepin Technical College complies with Minnesota law in recognizing Orders of Protection and Harassment Restraining Orders.
-Any person who obtains an order of protection from Minnesota or any reciprocal state (Under VAWA's full faith and credit provision, every state must recognize and enforce protection orders issued in other states, as if issued in the enforcing state) should provide a copy to Hennepin Technical College Campus Security office, and the Dean of Students.
-A complainant may then meet with Hennepin Technical College Campus Security and the Dean of Students to develop a Safety Action Plan, which is a plan for campus officials and the victim to reduce risk of harm while on campus or coming and going from campus.
+Any person who obtains an order of protection from Minnesota or any reciprocal state (Under VAWA's full faith and credit provision, every state must recognize and enforce protection orders issued in other states, as if issued in the enforcing state) should provide a copy to Hennepin Technical College Public Safety office and/or the Title IX Coordinator.
+A complainant may then meet with either of these offices to develop a plan, which is a plan for campus officials and the victim to reduce risk of harm while on campus or coming and going from campus.
 This plan may include, but in not limited to: escorts, special parking arrangements, changing classroom location or allowing a student to complete assignments from home, etc.) Hennepin Technical College cannot apply for a legal order of protection, no contact order or restraining order for a victim from the applicable jurisdiction(s).
 The victim is required to apply directly for these services.
 Protection from abuse orders may be available through the local county court at no cost.
 Hennepin Technical College may issue an institutional no contact order if deemed appropriate or at the request of the victim or accused.
-To the extent of the victim's cooperation and consent, Hennepin Technical College offices will work cooperatively to ensure that the complainant's health, physical safety, work and academic status are protected, pending the outcome of a formal investigation of the complaint.
-If reasonably available, a complainant may be offered changes to academic, living, or working situations in addition to counseling, health services, visa and immigration assistance and assistance in notifying appropriate local law enforcement.
+To the extent of the victim's cooperation and consent, Hennepin Technical College will work cooperatively to ensure that the complainant's health, physical safety, work and academic status are protected, pending the outcome of a formal investigation of the complaint.
+The victim will be provided written notification about options for or available assistance in, and how to request changes to changes to academic, living, or working situations in addition to counseling, health services, visa and immigration assistance and assistance in notifying appropriate local law enforcement.

 Additionally, personal identifiable information about the victim will be treated as confidential and only shared with persons with a specific need to know who are investigating/ adjudicating the complaint or delivering resources or support services to the complainant (for example, publicly available record-keeping for purposes of Clery Act reporting and disclosures will be made without inclusion of identifying information about the victim, as defined in 42 USC 1395 (a) (20).)
 Further, Hennepin Technical College will maintain as confidential, any accommodations or protective measures provided to the victim to the extent that maintaining such confidentiality would not impair the ability of the institution to provide the accommodations or protective measures.